Whether your are a pumpkin fanatic or aren’t too fond of it, I think you should give this Chicken and Rice Pumpkin Soup a try!

 The Method

 3. Remove and shred chicken.
 Once the chicken is cooked through (165 F), use a fork or slotted spoon and remove it to a deep bowl.
 To shred it, I recommend using a hand mixer- trust me, it works so well!!
-Alternatively, you can shred it with two forks, your fingers (once it has cooled a bit) or simple cut it into bite size pieces.
+Alternatively, you can shred it with two forks, your fingers (once it has cooled a bit) or simply cut it into bite size pieces.

 5. Serve.